Reasons for the failure of British Caledonian: Restrictive bilateral air-services agreements

-Restrictive bilateral air services agreements that had little or no scope for dual designation meant that BCal was effectively kept out of many markets for which it had already obtained licences from the CAA.

-Limitations on designation and operations
+Restrictions in bilateral air-services agreements between the UK and foreign countries seriously impeded BCal's efforts to successfully build the network of short-haul European feeder services that was essential to providing sufficient transfer traffic for its long-haul routes from Gatwick.
+These restrictions made it difficult for the airline to offer its passengers a more frequent service on certain long-haul routes that could have attracted more high-yield business traffic.
+It also left BCal with an incomplete network, which resulted in a weak route structure, a major competitive disadvantage.

-Even where the bilateral air services agreement between the UK and a foreign country enabled BCal to be designated as the second UK flag carrier, the airline was still facing numerous restrictions, in terms of the number of flights it could operate and/or the number of seats it could sell as well as the lowest fares it could offer.
+Restrictive bilateral air services agreements that had little or no scope for dual designation meant that BCal was effectively kept out of many markets for which it had already obtained licences from the UK's Civil Aviation Authority (CAA).
+Even where the bilateral air services agreement between the UK and a foreign country enabled BCal to be designated as the second UK flag carrier, the airline still faced numerous restrictions in terms of the number of flights it could operate, the number of seats it could sell, or the lowest fares it could offer.

-Case Study: The Anglo-French air treaty

-For example, the Anglo-French air treaty did not limit the number of airlines the UK Government could designate on the London—Paris route.
+For example, the Anglo-French air treaty did not limit the number of airlines the UK Government could designate on the London–Paris route.
 However, it stipulated that all British airlines' combined share of the total capacity on that route could not exceed the combined capacity share of all French airlines, and that all capacity increases needed to be mutually agreed by both sides.
-As Air France was the only airline the French government had designated to serve this route, this effectively meant that BA and BCal were compelled to share between themselves the 50% of the total capacity between London and Paris that had been allocated to the UK.
+As Air France was the only airline the French government had designated to serve this route, this effectively meant that BA and BCal were compelled to share the 50% of the total capacity between London and Paris that had been allocated to the UK between themselves.

 The treaty also gave Air France an effective veto over any capacity increase, thereby allowing that airline to dictate the pace at which additional capacity could be added.
-It took BCal 15 years to attain a 20% share of the London—Paris market's total capacity since it commenced scheduled operations on that route.

-BCal tried to work around these restrictions by using larger One-Eleven 500s in a low-density configuration featuring a first class section on week days and smaller, single-class One-Eleven 200s on week-ends.
-This enabled it to offer a higher frequency on week days, resulting in a more competitive schedule for business travellers while keeping within its allocated capacity share.
+It took BCal 15 years to attain a 20% share of the London–Paris market's total capacity from when it commenced scheduled operations on that route.
+BCal tried to work around these restrictions by using larger BAC One-Eleven 500 aircraft in a low-density configuration featuring a first class section on weekdays and smaller, single-class BAC One-Eleven 200 aircraft on weekends.
+This enabled it to offer a higher frequency on weekdays, resulting in a more competitive schedule for business travellers while keeping within its allocated capacity share.
+BCal faced similar capacity restrictions on the London–Amsterdam and London–Brussels routes.